Wenden (Sauerland): Town partnerships

 A partnership came about as a result of German unity with Dingelstädt in the former East Germany.
 The partnership was at first actively pursued, for instance through administrative employees’ exchanges, and continues today at a lower, but constant, level.
 For example, Dingelstädt's mayor is a regular guest at the great yearly event known as the Wendener Kirmes.

 Currently, groundwork is being laid to build a partnership with the Hungarian town of Lepsény.
 The packaging firm SiBO maintains branch offices in both Wenden and Lepsény.
 Owner Bernd Hesse blazed the trail for this budding partnership.

 Culture and sightseeing

 Theatre

 The Sauerland-Theater Hillmicke is a successful amateur theatre, and performs every November in the Wenden school centre's auditorium.

 Museums

 The Wendener Hütte is a technological cultural monument and one of the oldest still preserved charcoal furnace works in the German-speaking world.
 It can be viewed free during opening hours.

 Music

-The community of Wenden is well known for its great number of concert bands, music clubs, bands and choirs.
+The municipality of Wenden is well known for its great number of concert bands, music clubs, bands and choirs.
 Almost every centre has a concert band and several choirs at its disposal.
 The Spielmannszug Wenden (band) celebrates its centenary in 2008, holding a great festival weekend on 18–20 April.